REGISTER BY MARCH 31 AND BE ENTERED INTO A GIVEAWAY FOR A CHANCE TO WIN FREE #NABJ25 CONVENTION REGISTRATION!

 Recognition of Region III Directors

-Kevin Hyrams, Past President and Advisor, Charlotte Area Association of Black Journalists and Managing Partner, Sidereal Global, LLC
+Kevin R. Hyrams, Past President and Advisor, Charlotte Area Association of Black Journalists and Managing Partner, Sidereal Global, LLC

 Closing Prayer: